 You can download the management review procedure from this website that was just updated for compliance with ISO 13485:2016.
 If you have your procedure, you might want to read my blog about improving your management review procedure.
 The key to writing a procedure is to link the procedure to a template that will be used as a starting point for each management review.
 The template should include each of the eight required inputs (i.e., Clause 5.6.2), the 3 required outputs (i.e., Clause 5.6.3), and a slide for covering both the Quality Policy and the overall effectiveness of the Quality Management System.
 The procedure should be short, and the bullets should match the requirements verbatim.

 Training Top Management

 The biggest reason why management reviews are ineffective is that there is little engagement by most of the people in the room.
 Everyone in the room should be familiar with the requirements and contribute to the preparation for a management review and management review revisions.
-The best management representatives anticipate the needs of top management and give them tools that explain exactly what they need to do to prepare for a management review and their responsibilities during the meeting.
+The best management representatives anticipate the needs of top management and give them tools that explain precisely what they need to do to prepare for a management review and their responsibilities during the meeting.

 Additional Management Review Resources